-There are several ways to do it.
-They are given here in the order how search.cgi detects template name:
+There are actually several ways to do it.
+They are given here in the order how search.cgi detects template name.

-Thus you can put the desired search template file name
+UDMSEARCH_TEMPLATE.
+Thus you can enter the path to the desired search template into this variable.

 AddType text/html .zhtml AddHandler zhtml .zhtml Action zhtml /cgi-bin/search.cgi

 Put search.cgi into your /cgi-bin/ directory.
-Then put the HTML template into your site directory structure under any name with the .zhtml extension, for example template.zhtml.
-Now you can open the search page: http://www.site.com/path/to/template.zhtml.
-You can also use any available extension instead of .zhtml.
+Then put the HTML template into your site directory structure under any name with .zhtml extension, for example template.zhtml.
+Now you may open the search page: http://www.site.com/path/to/template.zhtml.
+Of course you may use any available extension instead of .zhtml.

 There are two possible reasons:

-indexer doesn't find the links on the page because of a bug in the HTML parser.
+Indexer doesn't find the links on the page.
+This is probably a bug in the HTML parser in this case.

-Imaging that http://localhost/links.html is a page that contains ignored links.
+For instance a page http://localhost/links.html contains such ignored links.

 To discover the reason, start indexer with these command line arguments: